 A. Adverse Employment Action

 To prevail on a First Amendment retaliation claim, the plaintiff must prove that the employer subjected the plaintiff to an “adverse employment action.”
 Pattern Instruction 4.2 does not define “adverse employment action.”
 In most cases, the question whether an employer’s decision amounts to an “adverse employment action” will not be disputed because the decision is clearly an adverse employment action, such as termination, failure to promote, or demotion with pay cut.
 If there is a fact dispute as to whether an employment action amounts to an “adverse employment action,” the instruction and verdict form should be adapted accordingly.
-Pattern Instruction 4.21, infra, contains an adverse employment action charge that may be used.
+Pattern Instruction 4.22, infra, contains an adverse employment action charge that may be used.
 An “adverse employment action” “must involve an important condition of employment” and exists “when the alleged employment action would likely chill the exercise of constitutionally protected speech.”
 Akins v.
-Fulton Cnty., Ga., 420 F.3d 1293, 1301-02 (11th Cir.
-2005) (internal quotation marks omitted) (listing examples of adverse employment actions, including constructive discharge, transfer to a less desirable position, and actions that negatively impact an employee’s salary, title, position, or job duties).
+Fulton Cnty., 420 F.3d 1293, 1300–01 (11th Cir.
+2005) (internal quotation marks omitted) (listing examples of “adverse employment actions,” including constructive discharge, transfer to a less desirable position, and actions that negatively impact “an employee’s salary, title, position, or job duties”).

 An employee may challenge an employer’s action as unlawful even if the employer makes a factual mistake about the employee’s behavior or activities.
 Heffernan v.
-City of Paterson, N.J., 136 S. Ct.
-1412 (2016).
+City of Paterson, 578 U.S. 266, 273 (2016).

 B. Causation